-Low-stress die stamp markings applied to fracture critical members shall be placed in locations or zones shown or described in the approved shop drawings.
-Low-stress or compression areas are preferred.
+Low-stress die stamp markings applied to fracture critical members shall be placed in low-stress or compression zones at locations shown on the shop drawing with approval of the Engineer.

 Ensure that during fabrication, the heat number is maintained on each primary load-carrying component by paint until the component is permanently joined into a piece marked member or assembly.